secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 2. **Indisputable:** Requestor must provide evidence with supporting links.
 3. **Final Decision:** For a final decision on account ownership, the current and next Area Sales Manager must both agree to transfer of ownership.
 If consensus cannot be reached by Area Sales Managers it will continue to escalate up the sales chain to the VP level if necessary.
 4. **Notify Sales Support:** Consensus must be met by all parties prior to asking for a transfer.
 Chatter @sales-support with the request to have the account transferred and provide all supporting documentation.
 Chattering @sales-support will create a case in Salesforce for the Sales Operations team to review.
 5. **Timing for Submitting Requests:** Requests can be submitted at any time but note that accounts won’t actually be moved into the new agreed upon owner’s name until the next fiscal quarter.
-The last week of the current fiscal quarter will be a black out week for reviewing new cases in order for Sales Operations to do a final review the current Fiscal Quarter requested changes and move accounts and opportunities.
-The [Field Operation's Calendar](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/#how-we-work) will show the review, blackout and account move dates.
+The last week of the current fiscal quarter will be a black out week in order for Sales Operations to do a final review of the cases submitted for the the current Fiscal Quarter and to move accounts and opportunities.
+The [Field Operation's Calendar](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/#how-we-work) shows the review, blackout period and account move dates.
+Any cases submitted during the black out period will be reviewed the following quater.

 **Step 2 - Sales Operations Process:** Timing and process for account escalation review and moves.